IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 The following topics provide additional information related to this topic.

-- [General and Getting Started](Getting-Started.html): This topic describes how to deploy Ignite UI controls.
+- [General and Getting Started](Getting-Started.html): This topic describes how to deploy %%ProductName%% controls.

-- [JavaScript Files in Ignite UI](Deployment-Guide-JavaScript-Files.html) : This topic lists all JavaScript files in Ignite UI.
+- [JavaScript Files in %%ProductName%%](Deployment-Guide-JavaScript-Files.html) : This topic lists all JavaScript files in %%ProductName%%.